Spanish, Ontario

 Spanish is a town in the Canadian province of Ontario, located on Trans-Canada Highway 17 in the Algoma District near the border of the Sudbury District.
 Formerly known as the Township of Shedden, the municipality adopted its current status and name in 2004, taking the name of its largest community.

 The Town of Spanish is situated at the mouth of the Spanish River where it empties into the North Channel of Lake Huron.
 This river and its ecologically rich delta have had a positive impact on the development of the community of Spanish.
 The river has played an important and continuous role in the local economy from the days of the fur trade, through the timbering era, and now contributes to the tourism industry.

+The Town has lived through two booms and busts, in both the logging and mining industries.
+This has left many residents to work outside the area leaving only 1 local economy left, that being based on commercial fishing and tourism related activities.
+Walleye fishing charters, from North Channel Experience and the resort that caters to fishermen and campers, Spanish River Resort and Campground, provides tourists the opportunity to experience life along the waters' edge and Spanish delta.

 History

 According to legend, the Spanish name was derived around the year 1750.
-Numerous persons have attempted to explain the rationale for the name "Spanish" in what was once historically part of New France.
+Numerous people have attempted to explain the rationale for the name "Spanish" in what was once historically part of New France.
 There are several different theories regarding the name of the community.
 According to local legends a French Jesuit Father was travelling in the area in the 1700s and encountered a Spanish speaking woman with children.
 The woman had been captured by local warriors in a battle in Spanish controlled lands far to the south in what is now the United States of America, and had been married to a local Ojibway chief, the family taking the name "Espaniel".
 Espaniel is a common surname among the local Ojibway communities.
 Another variant of the story has it that it was in fact a Spaniard who had fled the Spain-controlled lower Mississippi Valley during the fur trade days and had taken refuge along the North Shore and married into a local Ojibway community.